slyfox1186/ffmpeg-build-script/README.md

 These sources are in control of the developers of each script which I have no control over.

 **Importantly**, this script creates a <ins>**non-free**</ins> and unredistributable binary at its end, AND by downloading and using this script, you are <ins>**fully aware of this**</ins>.
 Use this script at your own risk.
 I maintain this script in my spare time.
 Please do not file bug reports for systems other than those based on Debian or Arch Linux.

+**To create a free version of the build**, pass `--enable-gpl-and-non-free` to the script to build a non-free version of FFmpeg.
+I let FFmpeg tell me whether or not a program was free so I only know if they are based on that. ***You must do your own research*** to ensure you are not infringing on someone's **intellectual property**.

 ## Install methods
 ### With GPL and non-free software, see https://ffmpeg.org/legal.html